serivesmejia/EOCV-Sim/README.md

 3) **Clone and import the project:**<br/>

-      1) Open IntelliJ IDEA and in the main page click on "Get from Version Control"<br/>
+      1) Open IntelliJ IDEA and in the main screen click on "Get from Version Control"<br/>

             <img src='images/eocvsim_screenshot_installation_1.png' width='399' height='249'><br/><br/>
          Alternatively, if you already had another project opened, go to File > New > Project from Version Control...<br/><br/>